 NOTE: Turning the Cycle Selector knob to an OFF position does NOT disconnect the appliance from the power supply.

-- Do not tamper with controls. - Do not operate this appliance if it is damaged, malfunctioning, partially disassembled, or has missing or broken parts, including a damaged cord or plug. - Never climb on or stand on the washer top. - Do not wash fiberglass articles in your washer.
-Skin irritation could resul from the remaining articles that may be picked up by clothing during subsequent washer use.
+- Do not tamper with controls. - .
+Do not operate this appliance if it is damaged, malfunctioning, partially disassembled, or has missing or broken parts, including a damaged cord or plug.

 Important Safety Instructions (continued)